pelias/documentation/search.md

 ![Searching in a country](/images/world_country.png)

-Sometimes your work might require that all the search results be from a particular country.
-To do this, you can set the `boundary.country` parameter value to the alpha-2 or alpha-3 [ISO-3166 country code](https://en.wikipedia.org/wiki/ISO_3166-1).
+Sometimes your work might require that all the search results be from a particular country or a list of countries.
+To do this, you can set the `boundary.country` parameter value to a comma separated list of alpha-2 or alpha-3 [ISO-3166 country code](https://en.wikipedia.org/wiki/ISO_3166-1).

 Now, you want to search for YMCA again, but this time only in Great Britain.
 To do this, you will need to know that the alpha-3 code for Great Britain is GBR and set the parameters like this: